- Is there material relating to family history in Special Collections and will staff assist with a family history query?

 Where can I find the latest newspapers?

 Current newspapers are available for consultation on the stands in the foyer of the Boole Library (through the entrance and on the left hand side).
-Back issues are kept in store and may be ordered through the Customer Services Desk.
+Back issues are kept in store and may be ordered through the Library & IT Desk.
 Some newspapers are available on microfilm but must be requested 48hrs in advance.

 What are your opening hours?